ibm-cloud-architecture/refarch-privatecloud/IntegratingICPWithCeph.md

   scp root@ceph-admin:/etc/ceph/*.keyring /etc/ceph/
   ```

+  or

+  Copy these files to the boot node and use scp to move them to all worker nodes without having to login once for each worker node (assuming you have configured passwordless ssh from your boot node to all your worker nodes)

-13. Depending on the version of Ceph and kubernetes you are using you may get an error when attempting to deploy a pod using Ceph dynamic storage.
+`13`.
+Depending on the version of Ceph and kubernetes you are using you may get an error when attempting to deploy a pod using Ceph dynamic storage.
 The event will look something like this:

   ```
   MountVolume.WaitForAttach failed for volume "pvc-f00434db-a8d6-11e8-9387-5254006a2ffe" : rbd: map failed exit status 110, rbd output: rbd: sysfs write failed In some cases useful info is found in syslog - try "dmesg | tail" or so. rbd: map failed: (110) Connection timed out